QCodeFagNet/MemeCannon/README.md

 >.NET Core console app that tweets folders/campaigns of nonrepeating images + hashtags randomly every 1-3 minutes till you stop it, or it runs out of images.

 Functions using the Twitter API.
 You MUST have a Twitter Developer account.
 They are free and you can apply here https://developer.twitter.com/en
+Create a Twitter app with 'Read and Write' app permissions.
+The type of app should be a 'Web App, Automated App or Bot'

 Everything is well below their spamlimits, 1-2 tweets per minute.
 No install, just run.
 I've been using it with MemeFarmers mega meme archives for a couple months.
 Turn it on and it just runs thru 500+ files until you stop it or it's done.
 It's running right now.

 X:\MemeCannon\Bernie <- Campaign folder